ThomasJanssen-tech/Data-Analyst-AI-Agent/readme.md

 <h3>6.
 Add API keys to .env file</h3>

 - Rename .env.example to .env
-- Add the API keys for Supabase and OpenAI to the .env file
+- Add the API key for OpenAI to the .env file

 <h2>Executing the scripts</h2>